joetanx/conjur-jenkins/README.md

 # Archived - Trusting CA certificate in Conjur container

 - For Conjur versions before 12.5, the `authn-jwt/<service-id>/ca-cert` variable was not yet implemented.
-- If you are using a self-signed or custom certificate chain in your jenkins like I did in this demo, you will encounter the following error in Conjur, because the Jenkins certificate chain is not trusted by Conjur applicance.
+- If you are using a self-signed or custom certificate chain in your Jenkins like I did in this demo, you will encounter the following error in Conjur, because the Jenkins certificate chain is not trusted by Conjur applicance.

 ```console
 USERNAME_MISSING failed to authenticate with authenticator authn-jwt service cyberark:webservice:conjur/authn-jwt/jenkins: